What is Boxing Day?

-The simplest answer would be that we are a little greedy here in the UK and Ireland in wanting a longer holiday.
-It is not enough for us to have only Christmas Day celebrations, we have added on this other event called Boxing Day.
+The most straightforward answer would be that we are a little greedy here in the UK and Ireland in wanting a more extended holiday.
+It is not enough for us to have only Christmas Day celebrations, we have added to this another event called Boxing Day.

 But the answer is not that simple.

 Boxing Day is a national Bank Holiday, a day to spend with family and friends and to eat up all the leftovers of Christmas Day.
 The origins of the day, however, are steeped in history and tradition.

 Arguments abound on the origins of the name Boxing Day.
 All the answers below are valid, so maybe it is one, or even all of them.

 - A ‘Christmas Box’ in Britain is a name for a Christmas present.
 Boxing Day was traditionally a day off for servants and the day when they received a ‘Christmas Box’ from the master.
 The servants would also go home on Boxing Day to give ‘Christmas Boxes’ to their families.

 - A box to collect money for the poor traditionally and placed in Churches on Christmas day and opened the next day - Boxing Day.